 The other key group of immigrants were slaves.
 Investors, rather than the British Crown, funded their transport to the New World.

 English immigration into North America was slow in the first 20 years after Jamestown was settled in 1607.
-Religious conflicts in England triggered a great migration between 1630-1660, in which the English colonial population far surpassed the number of colonists in New France:5
+Religious conflicts in England triggered a great migration between 1630-1660, in which the English colonial population far surpassed the number of colonists in New France:9

-in 1718 French cartographer Guillaume De L'Isle highlighted the 1562 French settlement of Charlefort on the Carolina coastline, though Charles Town was named in 1670 by the English settlers to honor King Charles II of England rather than King Charles IX of France
+in 1718 French cartographer Guillaume De L'Isle highlighted the 1562 French settlement of Charlesfort on the Carolina coastline, though Charles Town was named in 1670 by the English settlers to honor King Charles II of England rather than King Charles IX of France

 Source: Library of Congress, Carte de la Louisiane et du cours du Mississippi (1718)